linusmossberg/monte-carlo-ray-tracer/README.md

 This program was initially developed over a period of about 2 months for the course [Advanced Global Illumination and Rendering (TNCG15)](https://liu.se/studieinfo/kurs/tncg15) at Linköpings Universitet.
 I have however continued developing it by adding features such as depth of field and quadric surfaces.
 The program is written in C++ and requires a compiler with C++17 support.

-## Report

-A report describing this work in more detail is available [here](report.pdf).

-Due to length limitations, I mostly focused on my own solutions and things that sets my implementation apart from the course syllabus.
-The report therefore references but doesen't explicitly explain a lot of standard topics such as:

-* Ray-surface intersections (Möller Trumbore etc.)
-* Ray reflection and refractions (Snell's law etc.)
-* Schlick's approximation of Fresnel factor
-* Lambertian/Oren-Nayar BRDFs

-Having an understanding of these topics are therefore prerequisites for the report.

 ## Usage

 For basic use, just run the program in the directory that contains the *scenes* directory, i.e. the root folder of this repository.
 The program will then parse all scene files located in the scenes directory and create several rendering options for you to choose from in the terminal.
 For more advanced use, see [scene format](#scene-format).